 The Ministry of Health provides policy support for land use management, which includes both onsite sewage disposal and subdivision activities.
 The fundamental goal is to minimize, mitigate and/or prevent potential risks to human health.
 This is achieved through legislative requirements, supporting policies and guidelines.

 Clean, healthy water is vital for life to survive and thrive.
 Both human and natural disturbance can impact water quality, putting at risk the plants, animals, and humans that rely on that water.
 The Province regularly monitors the water quality of many water bodies across B.C. to ensure they are safe and clean.

 By supporting land use planning, transportation and development decisions that promote these attributes, communities can be healthier, more livable, inclusive, safe and sustainable.
 Here are some healthy links:

 Healthy Canada by Design (Coalition Linking Action and Science for Prevention)

 This partnership of national health, planning and transportation organizations, region and local health authorities, non-governmental organizations and university researchers collaborates to bring health considerations into land use and transportation planning processes with the goal of creating healthy communities that support active transportation and physical activity.

 Smart Growth BC

-A non-governmental organization devoted to fiscally, socially and environmentally responsible land use and development works throughout the province with community groups, businesses, developers, planners, municipalities and the public to create more livable communities in B.C.
+A non-governmental organization devoted to fiscally, socially and environmentally responsible land use and development works throughout the province with community groups, businesses, developers, planners, municipalities and the public to create more livable communities in British Columbia.